Completed Event: Men's Lacrosse at Virginia on March 23, 2026 , Loss , 7, to, 18

 FAIRFIELD, Conn.—Dartmouth men's lacrosse defeated Fairfield on Tuesday night by a score of 16-10 for their fourth win of the season.

 Dartmouth continued to claw back in the second quarter as they outscored the Stags 4-3 in the frame.
 After Fairfield scored the first goal in the quarter, the Big Green scored four straight.
-Thomas Power scored twice while Mitchell Monte and Nick Moore each scored once, Moore's goal gave the Big Green the lead with 4:20 left in the half.
+Power scored twice while Mitchell Monte and Nick Moore each scored once, Moore's goal gave the Big Green the lead with 4:20 left in the half.
 The Stags tied the game at the 3:43 mark and took the lead with nine seconds left in the frame.

 The Big Green took the lead in the third quarter and never looked back.
 Both teams scored twice in the first six minutes of the third quarter as Stahl and Stu Gates scored for the Big Green.
 At the 2:12 mark Jackson Monte tied the game at 10 and Power gave the Big Green the lead with six seconds left in the third quarter.